whatdousmean/Matyas-and-Gabe-HydoTesla/README.md

 If all of these requirements are met, the servo will turn to either 57.5 or 122.5 degrees.
 This is determined by if the photoresistor is on the left or right.
 Otherwise, the servo remains at 90 degrees, allowing for the car to be straight.
 Finally, when the water board is active, it also activates the 9 pin on the arduino, turning on a green LED on the top of the car.
 This is just a signal showing that the car is on.

 # System Details
+## Main Circuit
+The main circuit features a mosfet gateway that is activated from pin 12.
+Pin 12 is turned on by the analogRead function coming from the water board.
+## Water Board
-Our main circuit is what turns on our motor.
-Our water board is attached to the A0 pin, which gets a value from it through analogRead().
-If this number is over 150, it activates the 12 pin, which turns on the mosfet gateway.
-This completes the 12 volt circuit, allowing the motor to run and the back axel to spin.
+Our water board is attached to the A0 pin.
+This pin gets a value from the water board through the analogRead() function.
+If the analogRead value is over 150, it activates the 12 pin, turning on the mosfet gateway.
+This allows the circuit to be completed, and the motor to move.
+## Photoresistor Headlights
 Our photoresistor headlights have a voltage divider on the back end of them.
-This splits the voltage to ground and to an analogRead() pin.
-If these values are above 150, the 3 pin will activate using the myservo.write() function, turning the servo to the desired degree.
-Lastly, when the water board is activated by water, the 9 pin is turned on.
+This splits the voltage to ground and to an analogRead() pin (Pins A1 and A2).
+If either these values are above 150, the 3 pin will activate using the myservo.write() function, turning the servo to the desired degree.
+## LED Circuit
+When the water board is activated by water, the 9 pin is turned on.
 This is connected to a simple LED circuit.
 It's only purpose is to be an on/off indicator.

 # Design Evaluation
   ## Output Display